-Visiting Classes While School is in Session
+Supporting Classes While School is in Session

-Parents who are interested in visiting classes during the school day are asked to obtain prior permission from the teacher to determine an appropriate day and time.
+Parents who are interested in supporting or visiting classes during the school day are asked to obtain prior permission from the teacher to determine an appropriate day and time.
 The principal will be informed by the teacher of such visits.
-Parents are asked to refrain from classroom visits while instruction is going on, unless they have prior permission.
+Unless prior permission has been sought and arranged, parents are asked to refrain from classroom visits while instruction is going on.

-Visitor Attendance at Assemblies
+Visitor Attendance at Assemblies and Learning Celebrations

-Parents are welcome to attend any assembly marked on the Community Calendar.
-We encourage parents to attend assemblies to provide the children with an audience, and to allow them to see some of the special projects in which the children have been engaged.
+Parents are welcome to attend any assembly or learning celebration marked on the Community Calendar.
+We encourage parents to attend these events to provide the children with an audience, and to allow parents to see some of the learning and special projects in which the children have been engaged.
 In order to ensure a pleasurable experience, please note:

 - Parents and family members should sit in the area(s) designated for them.
 Please do not sit with the students, as space limitations will not allow for this arrangement. - It is very important during the performance that all students and parents have a clear view of the stage.
-Please be mindful of other members of the audience and remain seated so you do not block their view when taking pictures. - The elementary students are learning about performing in front of an audience.
-With this in mind, please remember to turn off your mobile phones and to remain quiet during the performances. - · Babies and toddlers need to stay with their parents at all times.
+Please be mindful of other members of the audience and remain seated so you do not block their view if taking pictures. - The Elementary students are learning about performing in front of an audience.
+With this in mind, please remember to turn off your mobile phones and remain quiet during the performances.
+We are trying to teach our students to be a respectful and attentive audience and we ask parents to do the same. - Babies and toddlers must stay with their parents at all times.
 If they need a break, please take them out of the room that is being used for the performance.

-Strollers or prams are not allowed in the FAC theatre and need to be left outside
+For safety reasons, strollers or prams are not allowed in the FAC Theater and need to be left outside.